 The Master Gardener badge is the identification symbol for a well trained volunteer of Cooperative Extension and the University of Georgia.
 It may only be worn in a volunteer capacity.
 It is not to be worn at work or in any money-making capacity.
-Please wear the Master Gardener badge when in the Extension office or when serving at a Master Gardener volunteer event.
+Master Gardeners wear the badge when in the Extension office or when serving at a Master Gardener volunteer event.

 Gratuitous payments for speaking or other activities on behalf of the University of Georgia Cooperative Extension are strictly prohibited.
-However, Master Gardeners may accept contributions for their local Extension MG group or the State Master Gardener Association (GMGA).
+However, Master Gardeners may accept contributions for their local Extension MG group or for the Georgia Master Gardener Association (GMGA).

 When and where did the Master Gardener Program begin in Georgia?

-The Georgia Master Gardener Program was started in Atlanta, Georgia, in 1979 as a means of extending the educational outreach of the University of Georgia Cooperative Extension.
-Master Gardeners serve many roles in aiding the Cooperative Extension agent deliver educational horticultural programs and information.
+The Georgia Master Gardener Program was started in Atlanta, Georgia, in 1979, as a means of extending the educational outreach of the University of Georgia Cooperative Extension.
+Master Gardeners are an important resource in assisting Cooperative Extension agents with delivering educational horticultural programs and information.
 The Georgia Master Gardener Program is designed to develop highly skilled volunteers that agree to volunteer a minimum of 50 hours of service in exchange for 40 hours of horticultural training by Extension professionals.

 What impact do Master Gardeners have on the state of Georgia?

 The Georgia Master Gardener Program continues to grow across the state.
-Over 2500 active Master Gardeners volunteer their time across the state each year, contributing over one hundred thousand of hours of volunteer service.
-This translates to over a million and a half dollars in service that is donated annually by volunteers.
+More than 3,000 active Master Gardeners volunteer their time across the state each year, contributing more than one hundred seventy-thousand hours of volunteer service.
+This translates to almost $4 million dollars in service that is donated annually by volunteers.
 Helping our county agents with phone calls continues to be a popular use of volunteer time, but Master Gardeners serve in many other capacities as well.
 Some Master Gardeners make home garden visits in place of the county agent, saving the agent's time to work on other matters.
-In addition, they plant and maintain school and community gardens, conduct classes and many other educational activities.
+In addition, they plant and maintain school and community gardens, conduct classes, and lead many other educational activities.